sailinglab/pgm-spring-2019/_posts/2019-02-20-lecture-notes-template.md

 ## Doing Inference on Topic Models

-To perform inference on our topic models, we start by considering the jiont liklihood based on the hidden and observed random variables.
+To perform inference on our topic models, we start by considering the joint likelihood based on the hidden and observed random variables.
-Leverging the graph structure we have for topic models, we can factorize this distribution in the fashion we are used to.
+Leveraging the graph structure we have for topic models, we can factorize this distribution in the fashion we are used to.

 <d-math block>